To settle an argument, I’m pitting the Sawyer Mini vs LifeStraw in the battle of the backpacking water filters.

 For most backpackers, the difference between the two is too minimal to notice (especially as both meet EPA standards).

 Here the Sawyer Mini rates higher than the LifeStraw.
-The Sawyer Mini is rated to filter up to 100,000 gallons of water.
-The LifeStraw, only 1,000 gallons.
-This is a significant difference.
+The Sawyer Mini is rated to filter up to 100,000 gallons of water whereas the LifeStraw is rated only to 1,000 gallons, a significant difference.
 And don’t worry; you’ll know that the filter has outlived its usefulness when water stops passing through.

 - Company Update: Even though LifeStraw’s longevity still pales in comparison to that of the Sawyer Mini, the 1,000-gallon filtering capability is an increase from the previously stated 264 gallons (based on further independent testing).